lenovo/ansible-cnos/README.md

 * Modules provide the basis for supporting basic switch management functions.
 * Module Playbooks and Roles are samples showing how to use each of the Modules and must be tailored by the user to their environment.
-* Playbooks and Roles are samples for showing how to use each modules.
-The values of variables used are typical to the lab test enviroment.
+* The values of variables used in the sample roles and playbooks are typical to the lab test enviroment.
 These must be tailored by the user to their environment.

 ### Requirements